KaranPandey05/NatureNurture/documentation.md

 - **Flask/Django**: (Optional) Web frameworks that can be used to serve the machine learning model and manage API interactions.
 - **Matplotlib/Seaborn**: Used to visualize model performance and display accuracy and loss graphs during training.

-## Usage

-1. Upload a clear image of the infected plant leaf.
-2. The AI will classify the infection into one of 38 categories.
-3. The AI chatbot will provide personalized advice on how to care for the plant and treat the infection.

 ## 2. Documentation of AI Tools Used